Probabilistic cellular automata with Andrei Toom: Reliable computation

-As a model of computations, Turing machines are in several ways better than Boolean circuits.
-They were introduced in the 1930's to formalize the theory of computability, and it has long been accepted that every function (with, say, strings in some alphabet as input and output) computable in an intuitive sense can also be computed on an appropriate Turing machine.
+As a model of computations, \df{Turing machines} are in several ways better than Boolean circuits.
+They were introduced in the 1930's to formalize the theory of computability.
+We define such a machine as follows.
+It has some fixed finite set of possible internal \df{states}, and a doubly infinite \df{tape} with symbols on it from a finite \df{alphabet}.
+A read-write \df{head} is observing some tape position.
+At each step, the machine performs an action based on a fixed \df{transition function}: depending on the state and the observed tape symbol, it changes the state and the tape symbol, and moves the head a step left or right.
+The \df{input} is the initial content of the tape, and if at some time the machine reaches a certain state called \df{halting state} then the \df{output} is the content found at that time.
+It is so widely accepted that every algorithm (in the informal sense) can be implemented on an appropriate Turing machine that by now in mathematics a function (mapping inputs to outputs) is called \df{computable} if it is computable on some Turing machine.
 There is a \df{universal} Turing machine, one that can simulate every other Turing machine.